CalumDarroch/robot_hoover_technical_exercise/README.md

 1 3
 1
 ```
-- Line 1 is the final position of the Roomba after it has completed all of its instructions.
+- Line 1 is the final position of the hoover after it has completed all of its instructions.
 - Line 2 is the number of patches of dirt it successfully hoovered up (i.e. occupied the same space as at some point on its journey).

 ## Execution